mostafa-IK03/AI-Vision-Based-Robotic-Manipulation/README.md

 ## Features
 - Dataset generation for robotic arms with configurable DOF (2-6)
-- Multiple ML model implementations (LSTM, Sequential Neural Networks, Gradient Boosting)
+- LSTM Neural Network model to handle different robotic manipulator structure
 - Interactive GUI tools for dataset generation, model training, and trajectory planning
 - Visualization tools for dataset exploration and model accuracy testing
 - Support for different DH parameter configurations
 - Real-time prediction of joint angles from desired end-effector positions
+- Vision model to detect the objects (food items) specified by the user
+- Final integrated hardware setup for demo and testing purposes

 ## Installation Instructions

 ### Prerequisites
 - Python 3.6+
-- TensorFlow 2.x
-- NumPy, Pandas, Matplotlib
-- Sympy
-- Scikit-learn
+- conda virtual environmnet
-- Visual Kinematics
+- installing the dependencies and requirements fron the 'venv-dependencies' folder

 ### Setup
 1. Clone the repository: